CRR257/ShoppingList/README.md

-# OurShoppingList 🍇__🥑__🍇
+# ShoppingList 🍎

-App to manage a shoppinglist and a document.
+App to manage a shopping list, and a document.<br>
-User can select of a list of supermarkets, the supermarkets where usually their food.
+User can select of a list of supermarkets, the supermarkets where usually buy their food.

 [Live_demo](https://ourlovelyshoppinglist.web.app)